-Importantly, this development will also enable us to increase the number of girls at Glenalmond, to move closer to an equal number of boys and girls.
+Goodacre's is run by Mrs Andrea Goodall, who joined Glenalmond in September 2016 as Cairnies Housemistress for this transition year, and moved to Goodacre’s when it opened as a girls’ house in September 2017.
+Importantly, this development has enabled us to increase the number of girls at Glenalmond, to move closer to an equal number of boys and girls.
 Limitations on boarding space have caused girl pupil numbers to be capped in recent years and the creation of this third full girls’ house will allow the number of girls to grow as demand continues to increase.

+All three girls’ houses (Goodacre’s, Home and Lothian) are fully vertical, with girls from Second Form through to Upper Sixth.
 New girls joining Glenalmond will have the choice of Goodacre’s, Home and Lothian houses, and we hope that some will choose to be flag-bearers for this exciting development in Glenalmond’s history!

 More information about all three of our girls' houses - Goodacre's, Home and Lothian - can be found in our Girls' Houses leaflet.

 Read our first Goodacre's Girls newsletter, detailing the first few weeks of the Michaelmas Term 2017